 There are plenty of things to do, whether it’s keeping the children entertained, playing at our excellent golf courses or enjoying brilliant cuisine, making it an excellent location to live and visit!
 This includes:

-Thanks to the £180million extension to the intu shopping centre, Watford is now ranked in the top 20 of CACI’s national retail rankings.
+Thanks to the £180million extension to the Atria shopping centre, formerly known as the Intu, Watford is now ranked in the top 20 of CACI’s national retail rankings.
 Its thriving town centre also hosts the acclaimed annual Imagine Festival filled with performances by international artists and the Watford Big Events programme, a series of big outdoor events for all the family.
 There are also two leisure facilities in the area, including Watford Central Leisure Centre and Woodside Leisure Centre, offering a wide variety of classes, from Zumba to Pilates.
 West Herts Golf Club, boasting 100 years of golfing tradition, offers 18 holes surrounded by stunning woodland.
 And with tree-lined fairways and well-bunkered greens, it has always been a golfer’s course.

 The town centre is the perfect place to let your hair down, with everything from bars and pubs, to nightclubs and comedy venues.
 There is also wide choice of restaurants, particularly in the town centre.
 Watford has also achieved the prestigious Purple Flag status for its evening and night-time economy (ENTE).
 Areas awarded the Purple Flag are recognised for providing a vibrant and diverse mix of dining, entertainment and culture while promoting the safety and wellbeing of visitors and local residents.